3 Fall Weekend Getaway Ideas

 One of the great aspects of living in Washington DC is just how easy it can be to get away for the weekend.
 From mountains to beaches to everything in between, there is a lot to see and do this fall!
 Matt on our team has rounded up 3 Fall Weekend Getaway Ideas that are convenient and perfect for a short weekend away!

 If you’re thinking of taking a trip to Skyline Drive, make sure to put Sperryville on your list.
-Founded in 1820, this quaint village is nestled in the foothills of Shenandoah National Park, less than a 2 hour drive away from Washington.
+Founded in 1820, this quaint village is nestled in the foothills of Shenandoah National Park, less than a 2-hour drive away from Northern Virginia and Alexandria.

 Harpers Ferry (By Train)